webix-hub/docs/data/desktop/extend.md

 // outputs a movable toolbar
 ~~~

-To extend component's existing functionality you can as well use **protoUI();** method that creates the new view based on some of the existing ones.
+To extend component's existing functionality you can as well use **api/_protoui.md** method that creates the new view based on some of the existing ones.
 This is how it looks in case you want to make your list editable.

 {{snippet